jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 Easy: _familiar_ or _approachable_
 Simple: fewer concepts and concerns

-See Rich Hickey’s talk, “Simple Made Easy”
+See Rich Hickey’s talk, [Simple Made Easy](http://www.infoq.com/presentations/Simple-Made-Easy)

 ^ Simple and easy are not the same thing.